citusdata/citus_docs/performance/scaling_data_ingestion.rst

 First, UPDATE statements cause bloat in the database and VACUUM needs to run regularly to clean up this bloat.
 In Citus, since VACUUM runs in parallel across worker nodes, your workloads are less likely to be impacted by VACUUM.

 Second, these benchmark numbers show UPDATE throughput for standard Citus deployments.
-If you're on the Citus community edition, using statement-based replication, and you increased the default replication factor to 2, you're going to observe lower UPDATE throughputs.
+If you're on the Citus community edition, using statement-based replication, and you increased the default replication factor to 2, you're going to observe notably lower UPDATE throughputs.
 For this particular setting, Citus comes with additional configuration (citus.all_modifications_commutative) that may increase UPDATE ratios.

 Insert and Update: Throughput Checklist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you're running transactional write benchmarks on a moderately sized Citus cluster, you can generally expect 10K-50K INSERTs per second.
+When you're running the above pgbench benchmarks on a moderately sized Citus cluster, you can generally expect 10K-50K INSERTs per second.
 This translates to approximately 1 to 4 billion INSERTs per day.
 If you aren't observing these throughputs numbers, remember the following checklist:

 * Check the network latency between your application and your database.
 High latencies will impact your write throughput.
 * Ingest data using concurrent threads.
 If the roundtrip latency during an INSERT is 4ms, you can process 250 INSERTs/second over one thread.
 If you run 100 concurrent threads, you will see your write throughput increase with the number of threads.